hoshangsheth/hoshangsheth/README.md

 ---

-## 🌱 Currently Learning
+## Currently Learning

 > I believe in investing into what and where it truly matters.
 Here’s what I’m actively upskilling in to stay ahead and build AI solutions that matter:

-🔸 **Computer Vision Bootcamp** by Krish Naik *(Udemy)* — mastering image-based ML, CNNs, face detection, OCR, and object tracking for smart applications.
+🔸 Maths for Data Science by Krish Naik (Udemy) - mastering the mathematical backbone of ML: linear algebra, calculus, probability, and statistics with practical intuition.
-🔸 **AI Bots & Automation Workflows** — building end-to-end automations using Python, Streamlit, and n8n to power WhatsApp bots, schedulers, and real-time alerts.
+🔸 Python Data Structures & Algorithms by Krish Naik (Udemy) - strengthening coding fundamentals and logical problem-solving to write optimized, production-ready data workflows.
-🔸 **Freelance-Centric Dev Stack** — learning tools that speed up delivery for real clients (custom APIs, web scraping, auto dashboards, and deployable microservices).
+🔸 Machine Learning Specialization by Andrew Ng (Coursera) - mastering supervised, unsupervised, and advanced ML techniques with hands-on projects in model tuning, feature engineering, and deployment.

 > My goal is to bridge tech with business — building tools that not only work but **deliver value**.

 ---

-## ☕ Let’s Connect & Collaborate!
+## Let’s Connect & Collaborate!

 I'm open to internships, freelance gigs, part-time opportunities, or just having an inspiring tech conversation.